TopDownSurvival-Dev-Team/TopDownSurvival/README.md

 ## How to run the game?

-This game also uses [Godotcord](https://github.com/Drachenfrucht1/godotcord) to integrate Discord's GameSDK, so make sure to install it if you're going to make modifications or export the game on your own.
+The game's client uses [Godotcord](https://github.com/Drachenfrucht1/godotcord) to integrate Discord's GameSDK, so make sure to install it if you're going to make modifications or export the game on your own.
+There are pre-built export templates in `Top Down Survival/bin` which you can access after running `git lfs pull`.

 If you're just here to play the game and nothing else, you can download the pre-built binaries from the Releases tab or from the